The Parks and Recognize Podcast - Episode 5 with Cort Jones

 graphic outlining Cort Jones quote on what community means to him the Parks and Recognize Podcast

 Datis: Love that answer and this is always such a fascinating question for me to ask on these episodes that we do and I love getting the perspective of somebody who's not directly in the agency space.
 It's so cool to see how it overlaps with so many of the responses we've got from other agency professionals.
 I really like the point that you touched on.
 I think values obviously play into community, but also not necessarily having the same values but connecting over similar interests.
 I think to me is a really fascinating part of community where values may differ, opinions may differ, but there's a shared love for something in common.
 I think that's so special too.
-When I look at your involvement in community, your supporting these community catalysts in the Parks and Recreation space.
+When I look at your involvement in community, your supporting these community catalysts in the parks and recreation space.
 But you're supporting at this almost macro level where you're having a hand in creating advocacy for these individuals that are building community across the nation and continent.
 Can you tell me a little bit about what community kind of means to you from that lens of the work that you specifically do?

 Cort: I think you kind of said it just a minute ago when you were talking about the differences and how community can bring that together.
 I think that's a big part of our work at NRPA and especially our equity work.
-I think our Chief Equity Officer Autumn Saxton-Ross always loves to say ‘difference meets on the playground’ and when we're thinking about Parks and Recreation like that is such a bipartisan issue or it should be when we're thinking about, you know, recreation and protecting these spaces that are beneficial to all of our lives and our health and wellbeing, it's a bipartisan issue.
+I think our Chief Equity Officer Autumn Saxton-Ross always loves to say ‘difference meets on the playground’ and when we're thinking about parks and recreation like that is such a bipartisan issue or it should be when we're thinking about, you know, recreation and protecting these spaces that are beneficial to all of our lives and our health and wellbeing, it's a bipartisan issue.
 There are not very many bipartisan issues in the world right now.
 So I think in my work, it's being able to showcase community and showcase how differences can come together in spaces like this and how these programs and spaces are welcoming to everyone.
 Regardless of your background, your experience, your ability.
 I think building community through my work is being able to facilitate conversations where people can advocate and share the important ways that they're doing that.
 The way that they're building community and so I feel like especially with the podcast, we've built kind of a community for communities.
 I just love being able to amplify the good work that's going on and the true community building that's happening across the country.
 Then I think that in turn builds a community within like NRPA of all of these people who are doing similar work across the country and lifting up their communities.
 I hope that answered your question.

 Datis: It sure did, and it's quite meta if you think about it.
 Community supporting communities within communities.